vatsalgp/maths/1. Polynomial Equation/README.md

-# It is used to find the real roots of a polynomial equation.
+# These are used to find the real roots of a polynomial equation.